NBISweden/development-guidelines/README.md

 Each commit should ideally contain changes that are functionally connected/related.
 For example, changes to the command line parsing code, changes to the documentation, and changes to some unrelated comments may be split into three commits.
+Also note that a single logical change (suitable for a single commit) may comprise changes in several files.

 Learn how to select chunks of changed files to do multiple separate commits of unrelated things.
-This is done using `git commit -p ...`.
+This can be done using `git add -p ...`.

 Avoid "force push" unless it makes everyone's life easier.